-Amazon’s Black Friday sale is the biggest – here’s how to get the best deals
+Amazon’s early Black Friday sale starts today – here are the best deals

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-What was originally a one-day sale in the US, taking place the day after Thanksgiving, has since exploded into a weekend-long event, finishing on Cyber Monday.
-And every year more retailers participate, with bigger discounts and more deals on offer.
+But, that’s not all.
+In addition to impressive savings on big-ticket items such as the Nintendo Switch and Apple iPads, the retailer is also offering deals on its own streaming services, including Prime and Amazon Music.
+Between 12-18 November, you can get up to 50 per cent off selected movies and TV shows through Prime Video, while anyone who hasn’t yet tried Amazon Music Unlimited can sign up to get three months free.
+More of a bookworm?
+Then now is the time to sign up to Audible because new customers can get three months of membership for just 99p – but the offer is only available until 30 November, so you’ll need to act fast.

-Nobody does the event bigger or better than Amazon, with the online retailer launching its early-bird deals weeks ahead of the main weekend.
-In 2020, the company announced its sale had been the biggest (and longest) in its history, as the pandemic forced shoppers online in bigger numbers than ever before.
+There’s no denying that Amazon is one of the best places to shop this Black Friday, but with so many deals up for grabs it can be tricky to know where to start.

-Slashing prices across TVs, laptops, home appliances, beauty products, kids’ toys and more, it’s the best place to shop this Black Friday.
-Thankfully, we here at IndyBest have put together this guide to everything you need to know ahead of the 2021 sale.
+Thankfully, we here at IndyBest have put together this guide to everything you need to know, including a round-up of all the best early Black Friday deals you can snap up now.
+Happy shopping!

 Read more: